hbc/edX/edX_Notes.md

 	sudo mount -t vboxsf SHARENAME ngs

-where `SHARENAME` is the folder share name you picked when setting up the VirtualBox shared folders.
+where `SHARENAME` is the folder share name you picked when setting up the VirtualBox shared folders (do not include the full path; the folder name alone will suffice).
 Try copying something into that shared folder on your desktop or laptop, then check if you can see it from the terminal:

 	ls -alih ngs/